Article Overview: List of the most visited places in New York City

 Often considered the best museum in NYC for kids, the American Museum of Natural History is home to 33 million specimens.
 If that sounds overwhelming, fret not, typically only 3% of the collection is on display.

-Welcoming 5 million visitors per year and spanning all aspect of the natural world, the American Museum of Natural History is one of the most popular tourist attractions in New York City.
+Welcoming 5 million visitors per year and spanning all aspect of the natural world, the American Museum of Natural History is one of the most visited places in New York City.

 Guests are invited in by two massive dinosaur skeletons housed in the entry hall.
 Don’t worry though, unlike in the movie Night at the Museum these don’t come alive.